iturb/xmlhero/README.md

 # Usage
 ### Xml
 Xml is the class you need to use for XML parsing
+- Can load XML files by file name, url or data
+- Your block will be called once the XML is loaded or if there was an error
+- Works in the background so your UI is not blocked
+- Your block will be called in a background thread, bear that in mind before trying to edit the UI

 ### Add XmlHero
 Once the Pod is installed import it in your project